Photokeratitis: Prevention

 Photokeratitis can be prevented by using sunglasses or eye protection that transmits 5–10% of visible light and absorbs almost all UV rays.
 Additionally, these glasses should have large lenses and side shields to avoid incidental light exposure.
 Sunglasses should always be worn, even when the sky is overcast, as UV rays can pass through clouds.

 Inuit, Yupik, and other circumpolar peoples have carved snow goggles from materials such as driftwood or antlers of caribou to help prevent snow blindness for millennia.
 Curved to fit the user's face with a large groove cut in the back to allow for the nose, the goggles allow in a small amount of light through a long thin slit cut along their length.
-The goggles are held to the head by a cord made of caribou sinew.
+The goggles are held to the head by a cord made of sinew.